ptomulik/testmd/rst/README.rst

 |      |                     | also provide extra columns for diagnostics (debugging).   |
 +------+---------------------+-----------------------------------------------------------+

-Tables, views and types belonging to a given module get additional prefix to their names (tables and views from a module have same prefix).
+Tables, views and types belonging to a given module (except the basis module) get additional prefix to their names (tables and views from a module have same prefix).

 +------+---------------------+-----------------------------------------------------------+
 | ID   | Prefix              | Examples                                                  |